Code-Parrot-ai/10x-frontend-developer/intermediate/mobx-zustand.md

 ---
-title: Beyond Redux: Navigating the World of State Management
+title: Beyond Redux - Navigating the World of State Management

 subtitle: A Comparative Guide to MobX and Zustand for Modern JavaScript Applications.